-The current Theory Test fee for Car Drivers in the UK is £23.00.
+The current Theory Test fee for car drivers in the UK is £23.

 How is the Theory Test taken?

-What is the pass rate for the Theory Test?
+What is the pass mark for the car Theory Test?

-The current pass rate for learner car drivers in Great Britain and Northern Ireland is 43 or more out of 50.
+The current pass mark for learner car drivers in Great Britain and Northern Ireland is 43 or more out of 50.

 Before the Theory Test begins you’ll be given full instructions on how the test works.
 It’s important to listen carefully so you know what to expect and can react accordingly.

-During the Theory Test, a question and several answers will appear onscreen and you have to select the correct answer by touching the screen.
-Some questions may require more than one answer, so it’s important to read the questions carefully.
+During the test, a question and several possible answers will appear onscreen and you have to select the correct answer by touching the screen

 You can navigate between questions and ‘flag’ questions that you want to come back to later in the test.

-After the multiple-choice part you can choose to have a break of up to three minutes before the hazard perception part starts.
+After the multiple-choice part, you can choose to have a break of up to three minutes before the Hazard Perception Test starts.

 About the Abridged Theory Test

-Although it is still necessary to sit the Theory Test, you will only have to answer 35 questions instead of the usual 50.
+Although it is still necessary to sit the Theory Test, if you've passed the Safe Road User Award in the last 3 years, you will only have to answer 35 questions instead of the usual 50.
 The number of hazard perception clips will remain the same at 14.

-The credit is only valid if you sit your Theory Test within three years of taking your pre-driver qualification.
-The DVSA are also proposing that the fee for the abridged Theory Test be proportionally reduced.
+Remember, that the credit is only valid if you sit your Theory Test within three years of passing the Safe Road User Award.
+The DVSA is also proposing that the fee for the Abridged Theory Test be proportionally reduced.